mrv-tmps/project-tracker/README.md

 # Project Tracker

-This project was generated using Nx.
+This web application is a simplified project management tool used for common management tasks for kinds of projects.

 # Setup
 Requirements